NASA-AMMOS/parent-ammos/CONTRIBUTING.md

 Issue tickets are a very simple way to get involved in our project.
 It also helps new contributors get an understanding of the project more comprehensively.
 This is a great place to get started with the project if you're not sure where to start.

-See our list of issues at: [INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]
+See our list of issues at: https://github.com/NASA-AMMOS/parent-ammos/issues

 #### Cleaning up Duplicate Issues